Recommended reading: Cicerone Isle of Wight walks.

 The Isle of Wight Coast Path takes you right into Steephill Cove, which is a gem of a place.
 As the day had become very hot again, this was a perfect place for another swim.

 From Steephill Cove it was a short stroll to Ventnor, where we were planning to have a well-earned dinner.
 We stopped initially at the Spyglass Inn, which is in an amazing spot overlooking the bay.
-However, the crowds on this summer’s evening were understandably ridiculous, so we walked further into Ventnor, and had a great meal at the Mill Bay Inn instead.
+However, the crowds on this summer’s evening were understandably ridiculous, so we walked further into Ventnor.
+We had a great meal at the Mill Bay Inn instead.
 A bargain and highly recommended.

 Tummies full, it was time to start the search for a suitable wild camping spot.
 This was the stretch of coast that we were the most concerned about, as it is quite built up all the way back to Fishbourne.
 However, our strategy of waiting until dusk and being unobtrusive worked, and we found a great spot above the landslip at Dunnose.
 It was so warm overnight that we slept without the flysheet over the tent, giving us a wonderful view of the stars.